raimohanska/nulzzzblog/2013_12_15_Mocha_on_Monads.md

 Had we this notation in Javascript, we could use is for surprisingly many things, including [Promises](https://github.com/fantasyland/fantasy-promises) and [Options](https://github.com/fantasyland/fantasy-options).
 And the notation is not the only benefit of the Monads; there's a lot more you can build on top of this common interface.

-For the record, t he [Roy](http://roy.brianmckenna.org/) language supports a very similar do-notation as described above.
+For the record, the [Roy](http://roy.brianmckenna.org/) language supports a very similar do-notation as described above.
 The thing with Roy is though that it is very remote to base Javascript and is not an easy replacement as-is.
 But on the Roy website, you can play with the do-notation (Monad) examples and see how it desugars the code.

 TODe: Roy, Continuation Monad, monad tutorial disclaimer